sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 		.. dropdown:: Yes

-			Move on to the next step: Giotto Installation.
+			:octicon:`arrow-right` Move on to the next step: Giotto Installation.

 		.. dropdown:: No